apollographql/apollo-ios/CodegenProposal.md

 # `EnumType` Generation

 Enums will be generated for each `enum` type in the schema that is used in any of the operations defined in your application.
 These enums will conform to a simple `EnumType` protocol.
 When used as the type for a field on a `SelectionSet`, these enums will be wrapped in the generic `GraphQLEnum`.
+Unlike the previous code generation engine, the new code generation will respect the capitalization of the enum cases from the schema.

 ```swift
 enum RelativeSize: String, EnumType {